JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_server_protocol.md

 >
 {style="warning"}

-To handle custom (undocumented) requests and notifications from the LSP server, override the `LspServerDescriptor.createLsp4jClient()` function and the `Lsp4jClient` class according to their documentation.
+To handle custom (undocumented) requests and notifications from the LSP server, override the `LspClientDescriptor.createLsp4jClient()` (`LspServerDescriptor.createLsp4jClient()` before 2026.2) function and the `Lsp4jClient` class according to their documentation.

-To send custom (undocumented) requests and notifications to the LSP server, override `LspServerDescriptor.lsp4jServerClass` property and implement the `LspClientNotification` and/or `LspRequest` classes.
+To send custom (undocumented) requests and notifications to the LSP server, override `LspClientDescriptor.lsp4jServerClass` (`LspServerDescriptor.lsp4jServerClass` before 2026.2) property and implement the `LspClientNotification` and/or `LspRequest` classes.
 The documentation in the source code includes implementation examples.

 ## Troubleshooting